COVID–19 Safety Representative & Risk Assessment

 Group Size, Social Distancing and Face Coverings

-- Unless otherwise announced, Dublin Youth Theatre workshops will be limited to 12 young people plus 2/3 youth theatre leaders, in accordance with current Department of Children and Youth Affairs guidelines for the youth work sector and under guidance from the Department for Culture, Heritage and the Gaeltacht, which allows for 12 participants per workshop.
+- Unless otherwise announced, Dublin Youth Theatre workshops will be limited to 12 young people plus 2/3 youth theatre leaders, in accordance with current Department of Children, Equality, Disability, Integration and Youth guidelines for the youth work sector, which allows for groups of 15 to meet outdoors.

 - A distance of 2 metres will be kept between young people and youth theatre leaders to the greatest extent possible and the venue has been measured to ensure social distancing for this group can be accommodated.